Nickeytheblade/Seeed-XIAO-RP2040-Mouse-Jiggler/README.md

 Seeed-XIAO-RP2040-Mouse-Jiggler
-A usable hardware mouse jiggler created in light of the last person that got caught for using an application Circuitpython 7
+A usable hardware mouse jiggler created in light of the last person that got caught for using an application.
+Circuitpython 7